Simhyeon/r4d/docs/meta.md

 ### Imminent

+* [ ] Multiline query is not working in cindex...
+It's you again?
 * [x] I found a huge bug...
 How come I did not know this?
 	* [x] Non-printing macro removed newline while there are texts to print
 * [x] Enl does same thing with dnl... what?
 This is strange